mckennalab/FlashFry/README.md

 | Drophellia melanegaster - BDGP6 | 0:6:33 | 0:10:48 | 0:5:44 |

 2) The next step is to find candidate targets within the fasta sequence of interest.
 The `--analysis discover` options handles this.
 The candidates found in the fasta are then run against the off-targets database, and an annotated output file is produced.
-This output file is BED-file compatible, and contains an annotated header section with the chromosomes of the database you ran against (for reference later).
+This output file is a tab-delimited text file.

 3) Lastly, you can score this annotated output file.
 This is handled by the `--analysis score` module.
 We've implemented a fair number of scoring metrics.
 For guidance on which are appropriate in which situation, please see the wonderful paper by [Maximilian Haeussler](https://www.ncbi.nlm.nih.gov/pubmed/27380939) which analyzed all of these methods in aggregate: